 The Japanese banking system is one of the best and most reliable in the world.
-Expats banking in Japan have a variety of international and local banks to choose from.
-This makes opening an account a simple process.
+Managing banking, money, and taxes in Japan is generally straightforward.
+Expats have a variety of international and local banks to choose from, making the process of opening an account relatively simple.

-However, expats may be surprised to learn that Japan remains a largely cash-based society (although this is gradually changing).
-Most transactions are done in cash, and credit cards are usually reserved for massive purchases.
-Luckily, it's quite safe to walk around with a considerable amount of cash, however, the usual precautions should always be taken.
+Expats may be surprised to learn that Japan remains a largely cash-based society (although this is gradually changing).
+Most transactions are conducted in cash, and credit cards are typically reserved for large purchases.

 The local currency is the Japanese Yen, abbreviated to JPY or ¥.